rss-holmes/blog/src/pages/playing-the-game-of-life/index.md

 - Years spent on failed bets are often forgotten when success comes along.
 - If you are right in a bet then you win big if not then no one cares.
 - You’re not known for your losses, you’re known for your wins.

+## You have all the weapons you need.
+Now Fight!